orcasound/.github/profile/README.md

 Would you like to help save the orcas and contribute to open source software?

 The Orcasound organization on Github has a growing number of projects to which you can contribute.
-We welcome **coders** (front/back-end or full stack developers, bioacousticians, data scientists) and **designers** (UXers and other *creatives*), as well as project managers, mentors, and hardware engineers.
+We welcome **coders** (front/back-end or full stack developers, bioacousticians, data scientists) and **User Experience Professionals**, as well as project managers, tech mentors, and hardware engineers.
 The [Orcasound community](https://www.orcasound.net/hacker-hall-of-fame/) is super-friendly, daily communication mainly happens on Zulip ([you're invited!](https://orcasound.zulipchat.com/join/42uml7y5yr7n7pbc7k2icbcb/)), and there are weekly virtual meetings where you can introduce yourself and hear what others are doing.

 Here is the [Current Volunteer Handbook](https://drive.google.com/file/d/1GHuylE3qPm2UAyUA_f1yOtMgutBpXF6V/view?usp=sharing)(v.2022) where you can find more info about Orcasound's motivations, code of conduct, and high-priority projects.